 As a member, I agree to the following membership requirements:

-Complete a plot reservation form by March 1
+Complete a plot registration form provided by the Garden Committee.

-Pay either $50 for a full plot or $25 for a half plot by April 1 to help cover garden expenses such as compost, tools, supplies, and services.
+Pay plot fees ($50 for a full plot or $25 for a half plot) by April 1 to help cover garden expenses such as compost, tools, supplies, and services.

-Make visual progress (in the form of weeding, tilling, planting, etc.) on plot by May 15.
+Make visual progress on my plot (in the form of weeding, tilling, planting, etc.) by June 1.

 I understand that my failure to honor this agreement may result in the loss of my plot and forfeiture of my plot fee.